ArmanSel/CoWorkingSpaceSel/README.md

 # coworkingspacesel

 A coworking space application offering services such as registration, member management, record management and much more.
+Made via Springboot.
 ## How to setup this project?
+You either
-To setup this project, extract the zip file and run the CoWorkingSpaceApplication.
+ * Extract the zip file and run the CoWorkingSpaceApplication.

+or
+* Clone the project via https://github.com/ArmanSel/coworkingspacesel.git

 ## Useful links:
 ### Swagger/OpenApi